First published 12 Sep 2014

 6. Bak Chor Mee

 Without a doubt, the most popular Bak Chor Mee in Singapore is Tai Hua Bak Chor Mee at Crawford Lane.
+It also happens to be the first stall in the world to be awarded a Michelin Star!
 But I have to warn you that the queues can be really long.
 Another one that has a long history is Ah Kow Bak Chor Mee which is more centrally located at Hong Lim Food Centre where there are a lot of other stalls worth checking out.

 7. Wanton Mee

 Wanton mee is a tricky one.
 It is a dish that is more of a comfort food for locals than one which I would bring visitors to eat since it is usually linked to Hong Kong cuisine.
 We do however have our own twist to the dish with the addition of chilli sauce and tomato ketchup.
 Eng’s at Tanjong Katong is my personal favourite as it is a standalone restaurant and I like the wantons there.
 Nam Seng is probably more convenient for most visitors.
-The stall has a long history and while you are there, you can check out other heritage stalls like Hock Lam Beef Noodles, Ya Kun Kaya Toast as well as a Tan Hock Seng which is a traditional pastry shop to try some cantonese pastries.
+The stall has a long history and the spritely old granny there is already pushing 90!
+While you are there, you should stop by for a cup of kopi and kaya toast at Ya Kun Kaya Toast.
+This is a famous brand with many branches across the island but this is their original stall which is still run by the family and they still toast their bread over charcoal.
+You can also check out Tan Hock Seng which is a traditional pastry shop to try some cantonese pastries.

 8. Prawn Mee